breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

 ---
 **NOTE**
-For Concurrency 3.1 now you can use the annotation @Inject to get the resources
+For Concurrency 3.1 now you can use the annotation @Inject to inject the resources
 ---

 then we can use that executor to send the work to new threads, look at the following example: